West Harrison County Center

 - Must hold a valid Mississippi driver’s license and have received no more than 3 speeding tickets within the last 3 years.

-- Must be able to pass a DOT physical and drug screen.
+- Must be able to pass a DOT physical and drug screen from an approved college provider.

 In order to complete this program, students must: